KatherineMichel/church-website-and-marketing-on-a-budget/user_testing.md

 ### Follow Up Email

 After the phone calls, I sent each confirmed participant a Follow Up Email.
-In each email I included...
+In each email I included:

 * Date
 * Time